-Di-Tertiary-Butyl Polysulfide (TBPS) is a mercaptan that can be used for sulfiding hydrotreating catalysts.
-Produced by ChevronPhillips Chemical Company under the trade name “TBPS 454”, TBPS offers some benefits over other sulfiding compounds, although several factors should be considered before selecting it as a sulfiding agent.
+TBPS is the acronym for Di-Tertiary-Butyl Polysulfide.
+This mercaptan is commonly used as a spiking agent for sulfiding hydrotreating catalysts.
+ChevronPhillips Chemical Company produces TBPS under the trade name “TBPS 454”, while Lubrizol Corporation identifies this chemical with the trade name “Sulfrzol 54”.
+TBPS offers some benefits over other sulfiding compounds, although several factors should be considered before selecting it as a sulfiding agent.

-One issue is the quantity of TBPS required to complete sulfiding of your catalyst bed.
-Since TBPS contains 54% sulfur as compared to 68% sulfur for Dimethyl Disulfide (DMDS), 25% more TBPS is required to complete the sulfiding of a hydroprocessing unit.
+One issue is the quantity of tertiary-butyl polysulfide required to complete sulfiding of your catalyst bed.
+Since TBPS contains 54% sulfur as compared to 68% sulfur for Dimethyl Disulfide (DMDS), 25% more polysulfide is required to complete the sulfiding of a hydroprocessing unit.

-Other areas where TPBS 454 and DMDS differ are:
+Other areas where TBPS and DMDS differ are:

 - Lower decomposition temperature – TBPS decomposes as low as 320°F versus 392°F for DMDS (in the presence of NiMo or CoMo catalysts).

 - Lower vapor pressure – TBPS has a lower vapor pressure than DMDS.
-TBPS has an odor similar to sour gasoil.
+Polysulfide has an odor similar to sour gasoil.

-- Non-flammable – TBPS is classified as a non-flammable liquid.
+- Non-flammable – Tertiary-butyl Polysulfide is classified as a non-flammable liquid.

 - Decomposition products – The decomposition products of TBPS are H2S, isobutene, and isobutane, while DMDS fully decomposes to H2S and methane.
 Isobutene and isobutane will typically leave the high-pressure separator on the liquid side, improving the purity of the recycle hydrogen and keeping the gas density low.
 Note that the methane make associated with the decomposition of DMDS can be controlled by carefully monitoring H2S levels during the sulfiding process with the use of Reactor Resources’ Online H2S Analyzer and Hydrogen Purity Analyzer.

-Other issues that should be considered when selecting TBPS as a sulfiding agent.
-TBPS can form elemental sulfur when decomposing at intermediate temperature levels if there is not sufficient amounts of hydrogen available.
+Note that TBPS can form elemental sulfur when decomposing at intermediate temperature levels if there is not sufficient amounts of hydrogen available.
 Any sulfur that precipitates out can lead to pressure drop issues in the hydrotreating reactor.

 Gas Phase Sulfiding

-Extra care must be exercised if TBPS is utilized for a gas phase sulfiding project.
+Extra care must be exercised if polysulfide is utilized for a gas phase sulfiding project.
 In this case, these guidelines must be followed:

 - Inject the TBPS as close as possible to the reactor inlet.
 Do not inject in front of a furnace or in a long vertical pipe run.

-- Avoid exposing the TBPS to temperatures greater than 300F (150C) before it enters the process stream.
+- Avoid exposing the polysulfide to temperatures greater than 300F (150C) before it enters the process stream.